Whitey Ford Dead, Legendary New York Yankees Pitcher Dies At Age 91

 Legendary New York Yankees pitcher and Baseball Hall of Fame member Whitey Ford has died at the age of 91, ESPN reported.
 He passed away at his Long Island home Thursday, night; his cause of death has not been revealed.

-Described by Encyclopedia.com as “brash, irreverent, funny,” Edward Charles Ford, the son of a bartender and a homeowner grew up in a baseball-loving family, while he and his neighborhood friends in Astoria, Queens battled it out on the sandlots.
-He attended a technical high school, possibly with a view towards a career in aviation mechanics.
-However, he had little interest in his studies, preferring instead to play baseball.
+Described by Encyclopedia.com as “brash, irreverent, funny,” Edward Charles Ford — the son of a bartender and a homemaker — grew up in a baseball-loving family, and he and his neighborhood friends in Astoria, Queens frequently battled it out on the sandlots.
+He attended a technical high school, possibly with his sights on a career in aviation mechanics.
+However, he had little interest in his studies, preferring to play baseball instead.

 After graduation, he continued to play amateur ball.
 Soon, scouts from the Majors were taking an interest, and in 1946, he signed with the Yankees, the team with which he would spend the rest of his career as a player.
 During his first few years in the Yankees’ minor-league system, he earned the nickname “Whitey” because of his light blonde hair.